• Skip to primary navigation

 • Eggs - You will need 3 large eggs.
 Cold eggs straight out of the refrigerator are easier to separate when compared to room temperature eggs.

-• Milk - Whole milk makes for rich and tender waffles, like in oatmeal waffles.
+• Milk - Whole milk makes for rich and tender waffles.
 Even almond or cashew milk will work just fine.

 • Butter - Butter is a key ingredient in making the best waffle recipes.

-• Pumpkin puree - Use 100% pure can and not the pumpkin pie filling, which has added spices and sugar.
+• Pumpkin puree - As for the pumpkin chocolate chip muffins, use 100% pure can and not the pumpkin pie filling, which has added spices and sugar.

-• Baking powder - Gives the much needed lift and keeps the pumpkin waffles light as in the blueberry waffles recipe.
+• Baking powder - Gives the much needed lift and keeps the pumpkin waffles.

 • Brown sugar - Caramel notes from brown sugar taste amazing with pumpkin.

 • Cinnamon - Ground cinnamon with it's warm, sweet and earthy tones compliments the pumpkin.
-Feel free to use a combination of ground ginger, allspice and clove along with cinnamon like in pumpkin cupcakes or use pumpkin spice.
+Feel free to use a combination of ground ginger, allspice and clove along with cinnamon like in pumpkin cupcakes with cream cheese frosting or use pumpkin pie spice.

 Variations